 My first foray into writing fiction was fan fiction, although I don’t think it was called that back when I was in my teens.
 In my episode of “Family Ties,” Alex P. Keaton fell in love with a girl from Missouri.
 She looked a lot like me…

 Not realizing that real people wrote fiction and actually took it out from under the bed, I went into journalism, first in high school and then at my hometown newspaper.
 After earning my bachelor’s and master’s from the University of Missouri School of Journalism, I worked as a newspaper copy editor.
 Later, I transitioned into corporate communications, focusing on publications.
 I edited everything from an article on gastrointestinal scopes to a report on the use of depleted uranium in armor-piercing weapons, all of it (honestly) fascinating.
 Deep inside, I think I may be part science nerd.

 In January 2009, after several years as an at-home mom, I made a New Year’s resolution to write a novel.
 Later that year, I was a finalist in the first writing contest I entered, but I still had a lot to learn.
 For the next six years, I studied the craft of writing.
 My first release, a Christmas novella, was published in 2015.

 Today, I write the stories that I most love to read, heartwarming romances filled with laughter and the hope found in Jesus Christ.

-I am blessed to live with my husband in the beautiful hills of Appalachian Ohio.
+In 2021, my husband and I moved back to our hometown in the beautiful Missouri Ozarks.
 We have grown two children, a son and a daughter.
 When not at the keyboard, I enjoy eating Italian food, baking, Beth Moore Bible studies, swimming, kayaking, everything about summer (except the bugs), shopping for shoes, and–of course–reading.